fpereiro/gotoB/readme.md

 }
 ```

 By requiring every view to return a lith, there's a 1:1 relationship between a view and a DOM element.
 This makes both debugging and the implementation of the library simpler.
 (Why is the simplicity of the implementation important?
 Because gotoв is also meant to be understood, not just used.
-Simple implementations are easier to understand).
+Simpler implementations are easier to understand).

 If its inputs are valid, `B.view` returns the lith produced by the `vfun` passed as its second argument.
 Besides that, it sets up a responder that will be matched when a `change` event is fired with a `path` that was passed to `B.view`.

 If it receives invalid inputs, or the `vfun` doesn't return a lith, `B.view` will report an error and return `false`.

+Each invocation to `B.view` creates a responder with a verb `change`. gotoв uses the event system itself to redraw views, so that everything (even redraws) are part of the same event system.

+Once gotoв sets a responder for a reactive view, gotoв expects the outermost DOM element of the view to 1) be placed in the DOM; 2) to be in the DOM exactly once, without being repeated.
+In this way, each view has a 1:1 relationship with a DOM element.

+When the view has no corresponding DOM element, gotoв decides it is a "dangling view", which it considers to be an error.
+If you place the output of `B.view` in the DOM through `B.mount`, and you do this before calling any `change` events which might redraw the view, this should not happen.

+A gotoв view can only be placed in the DOM once because its corresponding outermost element has an id and as such can only exist once in the DOM.

-If you want to encapsulate a view in a variable for later reuse in multiple places, do it as a function that returns an invocation to `B.view`, instead of storing the invocation to `B.view`:
+If you want to encapsulate a view in a variable for later reuse in multiple places (even simultaneously), do it as a function that returns an invocation to `B.view`, instead of storing a direct invocation to `B.view`:

 ```javascript